slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 The purpose of this entry is to serve as record of a particular period in my intellectual life.
-It contains what originally were the scattered notes of a rereading of the presocratic philosophers.
+It contains what originally were the scattered notes of a rereading of the Presocratic philosophers.
 At the time, I was simultaneously studying the ninth volume of the *Complete works* of C.G.
 Jung.
 The coincidence of these separate studies conferred the notes with a rather peculiar tone—so much, in fact, that their content appears to